xtrm0/csd-blog/website/content/2021/kangaroo.md

 On an insert, Kangaroo first places the object in (1) the DRAM cache.
 This insertion may evict an object from the DRAM cache.
 If the object is not admitted to flash, (2a) it is evicted from Kangaroo.
+For instance, objects can be evicted at this stage based on a random admission policy, where each object has a fixed probability of admission to the flash cache.
 Otherwise, it is inserted into (2b) KLog's index and (2c) written to flash in KLog via a buffered write.
-When objects are evicted from KLog, they are again subject to an admission policy and (3a) can be evicted from Kangaroo entirely.
+When objects are evicted from KLog, they are again subject to an admission policy, described more in the next section, and (3a) can be evicted from Kangaroo entirely.
 Admitted objects are written to (3b) KSet along with any other objects in KLog that map to the same set in KSet.